When we hear from you and all students in our community, that you're scared of the MCAT coming up, we completely get it.

 Take a look at these most common fears of the MCAT writer (and most humans in general):

-You’ll notice that these are all fears that are internally based.
-In fact, they’re all generally the same fear – the fear of feeling like you’re ‘not good enough’.
+You’ll notice that these are most of these fears that are internally based.
+In fact, they’re all generally the same fear – the fear of feeling like you’re ‘not good enough’ just the way you are and with whatever happens.
 These aren’t physical dangers, they’re all internal.

 The reason that we can’t pick up the book to study, or we get paralyzed when we’re fearful, is because our body is hardwired to ‘run away’ from that which we fear!
 Fear signals to us that we should move away from that which we are associating as the cause of our fear.